Written by Andrew Buckley

 Community-owned conservancies earning income from ecotourism are quite common in Kenya, but Il Ngwesi is different.
 The usual route to access the tourist dollar is by leasing the land to private investors who build and manage the lodges and then pay a bed-rate to the community.

 Il Ngwesi took a different route.
-With some help and support they built the lodge and trained their own team from the community.
+With some help and support, they built the lodge and trained their own team from the community.
 Virtually all the lodge staff are working on their own land, the rangers were trained by Lewa Conservancy and protect their own land from poaching and other threats.
 All the profits from tourism go straight into the community.
-Il Ngwesi conservancy and lodge is unique in Kenya in this regard.
+Il Ngwesi Conservancy and the lodge is unique in Kenya in this regard.

 Kip Olepolos, who worked in the lodge in the early days and is now chair of the Il Ngwesi Lodge board talks of his disbelief as a child when his grandfather shared stories of rhino and other wildlife.

 Once the cattle and goats were excluded from the new conservancy, the wildlife returned.
 The community now live in partnership with wildlife again as the Maasai have always done.
 The benefits to the local villages are easy to see.

 We visited Il Ngwesi for four days earlier this year and after flying into Lewa Downs drove for an hour or so to the lodge.
 The access road passes through some of the villages and our guide, David, talked us through what has been achieved as we passed.
 The two new schools, the health centre, the permanent water supply for grazing and irrigation.

 The jobs supported by tourism; in the lodge and protecting the conservancy, growing vegetables, traditional Maasai beadwork for sale, working on infrastructure including roads and drainage.